Sushant-1999/HLD/Concept_Coding/Scale_From_Zero_To_Million_Users.md

     * What is need of Messaging Queue ?
     * Different types of Messaging Queues are there like Kafka, RabbitMQ.
     * In messaging Queue we get producer
+    * We have a Producer, in messaging queue like Kafka, RabbitMQ, producer sends the message.
+Inside the subscriber there is queue Topics.
+    * Now subscriber takes the data into queue.
+Now it brings async nature
+    * Terminologies

+    * Exchange
+    * Queue1, Queue2 , ..
+    * Binding
+    * FAN OUT
+    * TOPIC

+7) Database Scaling

+    * It is of two types : Vertical / Horizontal
+    * Vertical Scaling : Already servers ki Capacity, CPU capability, RAM capability increase so that load request will taken care
+    * But here there is limit on above we can't go

+    * Horizontal Scaling - Increase the number of Nodes,

+    * Horizontal Scaling - Sharding
+    * Sharding is of two types - Horizontal, Vertical
+    * Horizontal Sharding - Row wise division

+    * Vertical Sharding - column wise division into multiple tables.
+    * There are drawbacks of Sharding -